rebalint/spotifyinfo/README.md

 Args: the entire return object of getMyCurrentlyPlaying

+Note: several critical bugs seem to have disappeared with no clear reason.
+Return here if things get weird.

 ### songRecs

 Gives several recommendations seeded with the currently playing song using spotify.